The Radipose on The Radavist: This is not how to catch them. This is not where to find them. This is why it matters.

 Adipose: The adipose fin is a small, fleshy, rayless fin located on the back of certain fish, positioned between the main dorsal fin and the tail.
 It is primarily found in salmonids (such as salmon, trout, and char) and is removed by hatchery programs to distinguish hatchery-raised fish from those born in the wild.

 This fits The Radavist in a number of ways.
 Firstly, we are environmentalists before we are cyclists.
 That applies to much of our audience.
 Second, I would like to use bicycles to access fisheries in all of these articles.
 That means using them to pull a canoe, bike to an alpine lake, or ride from one swing run to another.
-Bikes can penetrate closer to wilderness than a car (hopefully) and are also far less of an impact on the world in general.
-This means finding alpine lakes that can be accessed using mountain bikes, rivers with primitive roads alongside them for gravel riding, and urban interconnected waters using bikes to facilitate exploration.
+Bikes can get closer to wilderness than a car and are also far less of an impact on the world.
+This means finding alpine lakes that can be accessed using mountain bikes, rivers with primitive roads alongside them for packrafting with the bike back to the car, and using bikes to explore interconnected urban waters.

 Below are a number of potential stories.
 While most of these focus on backcountry fisheries, I do think an urban fishery or two would be interesting as well.
 After all, the fish are at our feet.